United States–Mexico–Canada Agreement: Against exchange rate manipulation

-The USMCA countries are to abide IMF standards aimed to prevent the manipulation of exchange rates.
+The USMCA countries are to abide by IMF standards aimed at preventing the manipulation of exchange rates.
 The agreement calls for public disclosure of market interventions.
 The IMF can be summoned to act as a referee if the parties dispute.

 Against state-owned enterprises

-State-owned enterprises, which are favored by China as levers for exercising its dominance, are prevented from receiving unfair subsidies when compared to private enterprise.
+State-owned enterprises, which are favored by China as levers for exercising its dominance, are prevented from receiving unfair subsidies when compared to private enterprises.

-Status
+Against import and export restrictions

+None of the parties is permitted to implement restrictions/prohibitions of imports and exports other than those specified in the General Agreement on Tariffs and Trade (GATT 1994) or specified within USMCA.
+GATT 1994 specifies cases such as shortages, failure to meet local regulatory or licencing standards, and certain Animal Agricultural considerations.
+This condition does not apply to any party outside of the three USMCA parties.

+A party can call the parties to review a restriction or prohibition imposed by another party on a non-party if the restriction or prohibition causes pricing or other types of distortions for any of the parties.